Poquoson, Virginia: History

 One of the first land battles of the American Civil War, the Battle of Big Bethel was fought nearby on June 10, 1861.
 In the spring of 1862, Union General George B. McClellan put together an ambitious plan known as the Peninsula Campaign to end the war by marching up the peninsula from Union held Fort Monroe and taking the Confederate capitol at Richmond.
-A copy of his battle plans were obtained by Confederate spy Thomas Nelson Conrad and in response Confederate forces under General John B. Magruder established three lines of defensive positions extending across the peninsula to stop McClellan's march towards Richmond.
+A copy of his battle plans was obtained by Confederate spy Thomas Nelson Conrad and in response Confederate forces under General John B. Magruder established three lines of defensive positions extending across the peninsula to stop McClellan's march towards Richmond.
 The first line of defense was anchored on the north by a redoubt on Ship Point near the mouth of the Poquoson River.
 After the Confederates abandoned the position in 1863 the Union Army established a supply depot and a hospital at Ship Point.
 Several Poquoson residents fought for the Confederacy during the Civil War including Wesley Messick, who was a crewman on the CSS Virginia during the Battle of Hampton Roads.

 Poquoson became an incorporated town in 1952, as the citizens of the community wanted to keep their own high school open instead of having their children bused to York High School due to distance.
-When the town was incorporated, Poquoson's small predominately African American community known as Cary's Chapel remained just outside the town limits in York County.
+When the town was incorporated, Poquoson's small predominantly African American community known as Cary's Chapel remained just outside the town limits in York County.
 The town became an independent city in 1975 in order to maintain this status.
 The change from incorporated town to independent city status also effectively protected Poquoson from potential annexation suits by the adjacent City of Hampton.

 The changes to incorporated town and independent city were part of a wave of municipal changes in southeastern Virginia in the third quarter of the 20th century.
 Although Poquoson is one of the smaller of 8 independent cities extant in the Hampton Roads region in the 21st century, it is not unique in the area as a city having large areas of undeveloped land and protected wetlands.

 Poquoson has long been informally known as "Bull Island" because for centuries farmers in the area let their cattle roam free in the salt marshes.
 Although only a few small farms remain and the herd of cattle that once grazed in the marshes are long gone, Poquoson residents still call themselves "Bull Islanders".